sineadmcl13/ocpjp-8-upgrade-exam-prep/notes.md

 #### Describe type inference and target typing

 In the examples above we have not declared the type of the variable being passed.
-THe Java compiler is inferring the type of the variable from its context.
+The Java compiler is inferring the type of the variable from its context.

 It means that you do not need to explicitly write out the type when it is obvious.
 In some situations where the Java compiler cannot infer types, you MUST explicitly specify values for type variables with type witnesses.